Context

 The Camera Director

-Most maps are passive — they just center on a coordinate.
+Most maps are passive.
+They just center on a coordinate.
 I built a "Camera Director" that interprets the scale of the user's query to programmatically frame the viewport.
 The system doesn't just look for "where," it looks for "how big."

 A search for "near Yonge & Finch" zooms to a neighborhood.
 "Condo near the CN Tower" frames downtown.
 "Semi detached near Kennedy Station" shifts east.
-The map movement also helps mask AI processing time — by the time the camera finishes its transition, results are ready.
+The map movement also helps mask AI processing time.
+By the time the camera finishes its transition, results are ready.

 | Query Type | Example | Zoom | Camera Behavior |